TemirkhanN/QUI/README.md

 ## Requirements
- at least PHP 5.4 and higher.
+ at least PHP 5.4 and higher

 ## Directory structure